RebeccaClarkson/NeuroSpyke/README.md

 Query 1 examines an action potential spiking property, for sweeps that have .3 second current injection eliciting  5 spikes.
 For each  response that fits this criteria (as determined by use of "response_properties"), this query assesses three different spiking properties, with the returned dataframe having the average of these calculations:

-1. the doublet index (ratio of 2nd and 1st inter-spike intervals).
+1. 'doublet_index': ratio of 2nd and 1st inter-spike intervals
+2. 'delta_thresh': change in threshold over the course of the AP train
+3. 'dVdt_pct_APamp__20__rising': dVdt of the AP rising phase at 20% of AP amplitude

 ```python
 # Query 1